 ENGLISH-SPEAKING THERAPIST in geneva

 As an English-speaking therapist in Geneva, I look forward to welcoming individuals and couples into my practice who are looking for a fellow traveller to accompany them in a process of self-growth and change.

 I am a Masters-level psychological counsellor, who trained in both the US and UK, and a registered “counselor / relation d’aide” in the canton of Geneva and am a recognized individual member of the Swiss Association for Counselling, and am thus entitled to use the specialist title “Counsellor SGfB”.

-My training is integrative, drawing on a variety of approaches, including person-centered, psychodynamic, trauma-informed, intersubjective systems theory, interpersonal neurobiology, infant-parent and attachment & relational therapies.
+My training is integrative, drawing on a variety of approaches, including person-centered, psychodynamic, trauma-informed, intersubjective systems theory, interpersonal neurobiology, infant-parent and attachment and relational therapies.
 For more information on what this means, click here.

 I provide therapy in English either in-person in Geneva or online.

 I have a Masters in Clinical Mental Health Counseling from William James College, Boston, USA.
 Prior to this I undertook a one-year Infant Observation (infant-parent psychotherapy) training certificate from the Center for Early Relationship Support, JF&CS, Boston, USA.
 In addition, I completed a one-year introduction to counselling and therapy skills at WPF Therapy in London, UK (accredited by the University of Roehampton, UK).

 In addition, I regularly attend shorter trainings in order to continue to stay abreast of new developments in psychotherapy, and to comply with my ethical requirements to continually develop and learn professionally.
 For example, I am currently enrolled on a two-year certification programme in Psychodynamic Psychotherapy for individual adults with the International Psychotherapy Institute in New York, USA, as well as a one-year certification program through The Couples Institute in California, USA on the Developmental Model of Couples Therapy.

-I have six years of experience training and working with clients of various backgrounds in a therapeutic capacity.
+I have seven years of experience training and working with clients of various backgrounds in a therapeutic capacity.
 This includes individuals and couples dealing with anxiety and depression and looking for support making changes in their lives.

 In addition I have worked with clients struggling with substance abuse and addiction and its impact on their functioning, as well as new parents navigating the highs and lows of pregnancy and parenting.